TroelsMortensen/CodeLabs/Tutorials/EERDiagramInAstah/001 Introduction.md

 There are certain relevant tools needed so that you can use a class diagram to document an EER diagram.

+We will:

-We will use a UML class diagram as the basis, and hide various information not needed for EER diagrams.
+1) use a UML class diagram as the basis.
+2) hide various information not needed for EER diagrams.

-We will see how to make relationships, both simple and complex.
+3) see how to make relationships, both simple and complex.
+4) add relationship attributes.
+5) export the diagram as svg.